raspberrypilearning/blender-snowman/en/step_3.md

 However, there is another way to do this.

 + First, remove the UV sphere and add another one.
-Make sure the UV sphere is selected.
-Press <kbd>X</kbd> to delete it, then press <kbd>ENTER</kbd>.
-Go to the toolbox and add another UV sphere.

 + Make sure your mouse is in the 3D view and the new UV sphere is selected.
-Press <kbd>S</kbd> and you can uniformly resize the UV sphere by just dragging your mouse.
+Press <kbd>S</kbd> — now you can uniformly resize the UV sphere by just dragging your mouse.

 ![Resize bottom](images/blender-snowman-resize-bottom-1.png)

-When you've reached the appropriate size just left click to confirm the size.
+When it's as big as you want it to be, just left click to confirm the size.

 You can check the size of the UV sphere by rendering it.

 + Press <kbd>F12</kbd> or <kbd>FN + F12</kbd> if you're working on a Mac.
-Check the size of the UV sphere then press <kbd>ESC</kbd> to exit the view.
+Check the size of the UV sphere, then press <kbd>ESC</kbd> to exit the render view.

 ![Render bottom](images/blender-render-bottom-1.png)